-Each cycle consists of four 1.5-hour sessions held every 2 weeks, in French from 10am to 12pm and in English from 1.30pm to 3.30pm.
+Each cycle consists of four 2-hours sessions held every 2 weeks, in French from 10am to 12pm and in English from 1.30pm to 3.30pm.

 For over two years, DMI has helped more than 150 people at various stages in the career transition process, and we believe that promoting follow-up and experience sharing among specialized foreig workers spouses will bring added value to the service.

-That is why we are introducing an additional cycle in January 2016.
-The new “Peer-to-peer coaching and support” program will be open and available to all former participants, giving them the chacne to exchange ideas and learn from each other.
+That is why we introduced an additional cycle in January 2016.
+The new “Peer-to-peer coaching and support” program will be open and available to all former participants, giving them the chance to exchange ideas and learn from each other.

 Complementary à la carte* services: